 Girls don't need oral PrEP.
-They abstinence until thev are married.
+They should practice abstinence until married.

 Abstinence is one way girls and young women can protect themselves from HIV, but abstinence doesn't work for everyone.

 HIV is increasing among girls and women, so it's best to have different options so they can choose the most effective one for them.